Shopify/pitchfork/docs/FORK_SAFETY.md

 # Fork Safety

-Because `pitchfork` is a preforking server, your application code and libaries must be fork safe.
+Because `pitchfork` is a preforking server, your application code and libraries must be fork safe.

 Generally code might be fork-unsafe for one of two reasons